-This is a simple guide I created from my own personal experiences to help wean from the pacifier:
+This is a simple guide I created from my own personal experiences to help with weaning from the pacifier.

 How to Avoid Making the